Frenzy017/cv-application/README.md

 # cv-application
-Creating a CV Application using TypeScript / React / Tailwind
+Creating a CV Application using React JS and Tailwind